AnyBody/ammr/Docs/body/leg_tlem2_model.rst

 .. seealso::

-   See :doc:`Leg configuration parameters <../bm_config/leg>` for a full list of configuration parameters or :doc:`configuration section <../bm_config/index>` for more information on BM parameters.
+   The :doc:`Leg configuration parameters <../bm_config/leg>` for a full list of configuration parameters.

 Resources